 Manuscripts submitted to ESSD at first undergo a rapid access review by the topical editor (initial manuscript evaluation), which is not meant to be a full scientific review but to identify and sort out manuscripts with obvious major deficiencies in view of the above principal evaluation criteria.

-If they are not immediately rejected, they will be published on the Earth System Science Data Discussions (ESSDD) website, the discussion forum of ESSD, where they are subject to full peer review and interactive public discussion.
+If they are not immediately rejected, they will be posted on the Earth System Science Data Discussions (ESSDD) website, the discussion forum of ESSD, where they are subject to full peer review and interactive public discussion.

 At the end of the interactive public discussion, the authors may make their final response and submit a revised manuscript.
 Based on the referee comments, other relevant comments, and the authors' response in the public discussion, the revised manuscript is re-evaluated and rated by the topical editor.
-If rated 1–2 (excellent–good) in all of the principal criteria and specific aspects listed above, it will normally be accepted for publication in ESSD.
+If rated excellent or good in all of the principal criteria and specific aspects listed above, it will normally be accepted for publication in ESSD.
 Additional advice from the referees in the evaluation and rating of the revised manuscript will be requested by the topical editor if the public discussion in ESSDD is not sufficiently conclusive.